-Corel VideoStudio Pro X10 features a Chroma Key effect and in this article, we will show you how to use this effect in your projects.
+Corel VideoStudio Pro X10 features a Chroma Key effect, and in this article, we will show you how to use this effect in your projects.
 Let's have a look at the steps you need to take if you would like to create a green screen video.

-Green screen videos consist of two different video clips, a background video that contains the location to which you'd like to place objects or actors in your video and a green screen footage that contains the on-screen movement of objects or actors.
+Green screen videos consist of two different video clips, a background video that contains the location to which you'd like to place objects or actors in your video and green screen footage that contains the on-screen movement of objects or actors.
 Click on the 'Folder' icon to start browsing your hard-disc, and locate the video clips you want to import into the Corel VideoStudio Pro X10.
 Select the video clips and click 'OK'.
-You'll be able to see your clips in the editor's "Media Library', simply drag the background video to first video track on the timeline, and then place the green screen video clip onto the video track directly under it.
+You'll be able to see your clips in the editor's "Media Library', simply drag the background video to the first video track on the timeline, and then place the green screen video clip onto the overlay track directly under it.
 Adjust the duration of the superimposed green screen video clip by dragging its ends and also make sure that the overlaying clip is placed at the exact position where you want the green screen effect to begin.

 2. Using the Chroma Key Feature

 Tinkering with 'Chroma Key' options may take some time because removing all traces of green background as well smoothening the object's borders requires precision.
-Afterwards, you'll need to save all the changes you've made, and in order to do so, you need to click on 'File' menu and then select 'Save' or 'Save as' option.
+Afterward, you'll need to save all the changes you've made, and in order to do so, you need to click on the 'File' menu and then select 'Save' or 'Save as' option.
 Click on the 'Computer' icon to select the video file format and hit 'Start' to commence the rendering process.

-If you would like to create a green screen video with Filmora, you need to double-click on the superimposed video clip, and then click on the 'Advanced' button once the 'Settings' window appears on the screen.
-In the next step, you will have to click on the 'Effects' option and then select the 'Chroma Key' feature from the drop-down menu.
-Make sure to click on the 'Make parts of this video transparent' checkbox, select the color you'd like to remove and then just confirm the changes you've made.
+If you would like to create a green screen video with Filmora9, you need to double-click on the superimposed video clip, and then click on the Chroma Key button once the video editing panel appears on the screen.